konami99/agentcore-samples/01-features/05-authenticate-and-authorize/02-outbound-auth/05-supabase-outbound-auth-3lo/README.md

 SUPABASE_URL="https://<ref>.supabase.co"
 SUPABASE_ANON_KEY="your-supabase-anon-key"

-# Optional — only needed if you use Supabase OAuth server-flow (social login).
-# Found in: Authentication → URL Configuration → client_id claim.
-# Leave blank if you only use email/password (signInWithPassword).
-SUPABASE_CLIENT_ID=""

 # The URL your browser can reach for the local OAuth2 callback server.
 # Local default: http://localhost:9090/oauth2/callback
 # SageMaker Studio: the proxy URL is detected automatically.